Charles D. Copp

-Charles Dearborne Copp (April 12, 1840 to November 2, 1912) was an American soldier who fought in the American Civil War.
-Copp received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Fredericksburg in Virginia on 13 December 1862.
-He was honored with the award on 28 June 1890.
+Charles Dearborne Copp (April 12, 1840 – November 2, 1912) was an American soldier who fought in the American Civil War.
+Copp received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Fredericksburg in Virginia on December 13, 1862.
+He was honored with the award on June 28, 1890.

 Biography

-Copp was born in Warren County, New Hampshire on 12 April 1840.
+Copp was born in Warren County, New Hampshire on April 12, 1840.
 He enlisted into the 9th New Hampshire Infantry.

 After the Civil War, Copp became a companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States.

-He died on 2 November 1912 and his remains are interred at the Middle Cemetery in Massachusetts.
+He died on November 2, 1912, and his remains are interred at the Middle Cemetery in Lancaster, Massachusetts.